arpan-06/Just-Food---Food-Delivery-App/README.md

 ### 🎯 Key Features <a name="key-features"></a>

-> ✅ Dynamic Content: Spicy Pricey provides an excellent user experience by dynamically updating the content on the page and offering real-time information on restaurants, banners, offers, menus and availability to keep the users all engaged with the latest offers.
+> ✅ Dynamic Content: Just Food provides an excellent user experience by dynamically updating the content on the page and offering real-time information on restaurants, banners, offers, menus and availability to keep the users all engaged with the latest offers.

 > ✅ Seamless Navigation: With React Router DOM, the app provides a smooth navigation experience, enabling users to effortlessly explore different sections, from discovering restaurants to adding to cart, without disruptions.

-> ✅ Swiggy Live APIs Integration for generating data about restaurants: Leveraging live Swiggy APIs, Spicy Pricey delivers up-to-the-minute data on restaurants, empowering users with accurate and reliable information.
+> ✅ Swiggy Live APIs Integration for generating data about restaurants: Leveraging live Swiggy APIs, Just Food delivers up-to-the-minute data on restaurants, empowering users with accurate and reliable information.

-> ✅ State Management with Redux: Spicy Pricey ensures a scalable and organized application state with Redux, streamlining data flow and providing a centralized management system for a seamless user experience.
+> ✅ State Management with Redux: Just Food ensures a scalable and organized application state with Redux, streamlining data flow and providing a centralized management system for a seamless user experience.
 From adding Item to the cart to removing them, the experience is smooth.

 > ✅ Lazy Loading & Code Splitting: The application optimizes performance by employing lazy loading and code splitting techniques, ensuring that only necessary components are loaded, thereby reducing initial page load times and improving overall responsiveness.

-> ✅ Custom Hook: Spicy Pricey utilizes custom hooks, enhancing code reusability and maintainability, allowing for a more efficient development process and a streamlined architecture.
+> ✅ Custom Hook: Just Food utilizes custom hooks, enhancing code reusability and maintainability, allowing for a more efficient development process and a streamlined architecture.

-> ✅ Shimmer UI: Spicy Pricey enhances user interface transitions with shimmer UI, providing a visually appealing loading effect during data retrieval, creating a polished and engaging experience for users while waiting for content to load.
+> ✅ Shimmer UI: Just Food enhances user interface transitions with shimmer UI, providing a visually appealing loading effect during data retrieval, creating a polished and engaging experience for users while waiting for content to load.

 ## 🚀 Live Demo <a name="live-demo"></a>